MediaArea/MediaConch/GlobalArchitecture.md

 A user can also prioritize the checker to queue individual items and scheduled checks based on a defined priority level, with a lower priority placed on periodical checks.
 This function will be available through all versions of the checker (CLI, GUI, and Web UI).
 Priority levels for checks can be divided by High (for checks requested by user), Normal (for automated checks), Low (for periodical checks) requests.

+### RESTful API

+Much of the Architecture's components communicate with each other via a REST-based (representational state transfer) API.
+Transactions can be broken down into smaller modules to allow for optimal flexiblity and use.
+REST is based on four basic acts of transfer: "PUT" is used to change the state of or update a resource (which can be a file or a block of data); "GET" is used to retrieve a resource; "POST" is used to create that resource; and "DELETE" is used to remove the resource.

-###
+### Offline Access

 PREFORMA allows users to load and edit configurations within a REST API configuration that will run via HTTP.
+Internet connectivity is not required to use any core component of the shell.

 The Web-based system allows users to work both on and outside of the network as well as locally if they choose.
 If the user chooses to work locally, they will have access to the application server directly.
 This operation runs via a HTTP Daemon.

-Users will have access to this web-based user interface for basic management.
-This will allow users to see the list of files, as well as the processes and checking happening to each of these files.
-Users will also be shown demarcation of which files pass testing successfully.
-The web user interface (UI) will function across 3 major web-based browsers (Firefox, Google Chrome, and Internet Explorer).

 ## Core (Controller)

 The Core serves as communication between all plugins within and outside of the Conch system and between all layers.
 The Core is the main service and runs in a passive, background mode.
-For example, if a user updates The Core, it will have no effect on the functionality of other systems.
+For example, if a user updates the Core, it will have no effect on the functionality of other systems.
 If a user begins using MySQL while running the implementation checker and decided to change to PostgreSQL, the Core could be adapted to address such a change.
 In essence, while components shift, the Core functions to present the data to all databases consistently and similarly and can adapt to different components.

 The Core has several major functions:

 * controls the checkers and manages data for the User Interface
-* waits for commands from the Files listener and User Interface
+* waits for commands from the files listener and User Interface
 * sends commands to the scheduler for file-checking
 * launch periodical checks
 * communicates with the database to store and retrieve data from the checkers